‘Sports Illustrated’ Bombshell Emily DiDonato Flaunts Green Skin For She-Hulk Transformation In New Video

 Erin applied the green paint to Emily’s face, neck, and shoulders.
 She then followed that up with a lighter green on her cheeks forehead and chin and nose which made it look less splotchy.
 She later did some highlighting and contouring which brought the look together.
 Erin applied the highlight with a dry sponge in order to avoid rubbing off the green base.

-Then, after some finishing touches and some hairstyling magic, Emily’s She-Hulk transformation is complete.
+Then, after some finishing touches and some hairstyling magic, Emily’s She-Hulk transformation was complete.

 View this post on Instagram